firasuke/DOTSLASHLINUX/content/post/2017-09-04-The-Linux-Kernel-Configuration-Guide-Part-6.md

 Choice:     excluded [ ]

-Reason:     I'm a basic WINE user, and most of my apps work without the need
+Reason:     You can safely exclude this option if you're a basic WINE user,
-            to modify anything kernel wise.
+            and if most of your apps work without the need to modify anything kernel wise.

-            If you stumbled upon a WINE program that requires this option then include it, otherwise exclude it.
+            Include this option only if you stumbled upon a WINE program that requires it.
 ```
 <hr/>
 <h3>Chinese Translation</h3>